Table of Contents

 To provide just one example, an unexpected increase in the cost of supplies might cause you to go over budget well before the project is finished.
 Therefore, when communicating an unexpected setback to a customer, it’s essential to provide a breakdown of how current pricing compares to the original quote.

-Before sending a quote to a customer, make sure you’ve taken the time to mark it and inspect its contents properly.
+Before sending a quote to a customer, make sure you’ve taken the specific time to mark it and inspect its contents properly.

 Are Estimates and Quotations Legally Binding?

-Let’s tackle this problem one step at a time.
+Let’s tackle this problem one step at a specific time.
 When defining the scope and budget of a project, estimates are utilized as ballpark figures.
 They may either estimate the costs of the identical materials at the current rate or utilize the figures from completed projects.

 If a quote is provided but not signed, it does not have the same legal weight as a signed one.
 This is more akin to a pricing offer presented to the customer.
 However, if the quotation is accepted and formalized as an offer, the estimate takes on the force of law.

 Knowing if you are required to submit a quote or estimate at this time is crucial.
 Imagine you’re in the early stages of a project where several individuals are fighting for the same role.
-If that’s the case, a rough estimate will come in handy throughout the bidding phase.
+If that’s the case, a rough estimate of labor costs will come in handy throughout the bidding phase.

 If you have already been chosen as the supplier, the last step is to have the customer sign the quote.